astropy/astropy-APEs/APE_coordinated_pkg.rst

 Abstract
 --------

 A revision of the concept of "affiliated packages" is proposed.
-Thee idea of affiliated packages has continued mostly unaltered since the original Vision for Astropy.
-However, time has revealed some limitations in how the ecosystem is structured and the review process for affiliated packages.
-This APE proposes to make three changes:
+The idea of affiliated packages has continued mostly unaltered since the original Vision for Astropy.
+However, time has revealed some potnetial improvements in how the ecosystem is structured and the review process for affiliated packages.
+Hence, this APE proposes to make three changes:

 * This APE creates the concept of "coordinated" packages - affiliated-like packages that are more closely overseen by the Astropy Project.
 While apparently